 This post may contain affiliate links.
 This means I get a small commission for purchases made through links in this post at no additional cost for you.

 When we feel off, our minds are struggling with all the things, we “should” be doing.
-But instead, we feel like not doing anything that screams productivity.
+But instead, we don’t feel like doing anything that screams productivity.

-Being in the energy of constantly doing without giving yourself the time to reflect if what you are doing is actually useful to the life you’re trying to create, can indeed cause some imbalance within yourself.
+Being in the energy of constantly doing without giving yourself time to reflect on whether what you are doing is actually useful to the life you’re trying to create, can indeed cause some imbalance within yourself.

-It’s time to look at your life and see where true pure happiness is coming in.
+It’s time to look at your life and feel where true happiness is coming from.

 Which area of your life gives back as much or more as you give into it?
 What do you value in life?
 What do you do when you feel connected to your core?

 Of course, action steps toward your goals are important, but it’s way more about your intentions behind the steps you are taking.